rschapiro/Portfolio/content/goals.md

 *"I am able to..."*

 - evaluate the functionality of different modifiers, amongst Subdivision, Mirror and Solidify
-- evaluate the tools use in the modeling and the editing stage, and when to transission from one to another
+- evaluate the tools used in the modeling and the editing stage, and when to transission from one to another
 - Blender workspace (modeling and sculpting)